 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-The drugs travel through the bloodstream to reach cancer cells throughout the body.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.
+The drugs get into the bloodstream to reach cancer cells throughout the body.
+Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Or, it is given by a hematologist, a doctor who specializes in treating blood disorders.

 Chemotherapy by phase

-Chemotherapy for AML can be divided into three phases: Induction, post-remission, and consolidation.
+Chemotherapy for AML can be divided into 3 phases: induction, post-remission, and consolidation.

-The combination of cytarabine (Cytosar-U) given over four to seven days and an anthracycline drug, such as daunorubicin (Cerubidine) or idarubicin (Idamycin), given for three days is used most often.
+The combination of cytarabine (Cytosar-U) given over 4 to 7 days and an anthracycline drug, such as daunorubicin (Cerubidine) or idarubicin (Idamycin), given for 3 days is used most often.
 Patients may also be given hydoxyurea (Droxia, Hydrea) to help lower white blood cell counts.
 In addition to killing leukemia cells, these drugs also damage healthy cells, increasing the risk of infection and bleeding (see below).
-Most patients will need to stay in the hospital for three to five weeks during induction therapy before their blood counts return to normal.
-Sometimes, two rounds of therapy are needed to achieve a CR.
+Most patients will need to stay in the hospital for 3 to 5 weeks during induction therapy before their blood counts return to normal.
+Sometimes, 2 rounds of therapy are needed to achieve a CR.
 Approximately 75% of younger adults with AML and about 50% of patients older than 60 achieve a CR after treatment.

-Some older adults may not be able to have induction therapy with the standard drugs, and the drugs decitabine (Dacogen), azacitidine (Vidaza), and clofarabine (Clolar) may be used instead.
+Some older adults may not be able to have induction therapy with the standard drugs.
+The drugs decitabine (Dacogen), azacitidine (Vidaza), and clofarabine (Clolar) may be used instead.
 A clinical trial is also an option.

 Post-remission therapy.
-After induction therapy, a variety of different drugs are used to destroy undetectable AML cells that remain.
+After induction therapy, a variety of different drugs are used to destroy AML cells that remain but cannot be detected by medical tests.
 AML will almost certainly recur if no further treatment is given after a CR.
 For some patients, bone marrow/stem cell transplantation (see below) is recommended as part of post-remission therapy.

 Stem cell transplantation/bone marrow transplantation.
 A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is destroyed and then replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.